-Gravity pulls water through filters made of two finer impurities.
+Gravity pulls water through filters made of two feet of anthracite over one foot of sand to remove finer impurities.

-DISINFECTION & FINISHING
+O DISINFECTION & FINISHING

 Ingredients that kill pathogens, protect dental health, and prevent pipe corrosion are added.
 Then water slowly moves through the finished water reservoir to ensure chlorine has adequate time to kill all pathogens.